EGGS

 Eggs are naturally sealed against bacterial and viral invasion.
 This is a major advantage of eggs.
 It is still wise to cook them, but they are a lot safer than many foods.

-They will also last for at least a week without refrigeration, which is another advantage.
+They will also last for a week without refrigeration, which is another advantage.
 Therefore, providing oneÕs eggs are fresh enough, they are usually safe to eat.

 Chlorine.
 Supermarket eggs are all washed in a chlorine solution.
 Some chlorine penetrates into the egg and is somewhat toxic.
 For this reason we prefer eggs directly from a farm that have not been washed.